meilisearch/specifications/text/0185-configuration-file.md

 ### 3.6.
 Indication of the loaded configuration file

-When Meilisearch is launched, the loaded configuration file is indicated by the `Config file path` key on the stdout.
+When Meilisearch is launched, the loaded configuration file is indicated by the `Config file path` key on stdout.

 ```bash
 888b     d888          d8b 888 d8b                                            888